mefellows/parity/README.md

 ## Project Status

-*NOTE*: This project will probably (and hopefully!) be at worst partially superceded by https://blog.docker.com/2016/03/docker-for-mac-windows-beta/ when it itself is out of beta.
+This project will probably (and hopefully!) be at worst partially superceded by [Docker](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) when it itself is out of beta.
 It will eventually replace items 1-3, leaving Parity to deal with the opinionated setup problem.

 *Beta*: The first 2 of 4 items are working, with the following features in a beta status: